 No, Enterprise Projects are not internships.
 Neumont has carefully structured Enterprise Projects for the educational benefits to students and recruiting opportunities for employers.
 There is no employment relationship between the students and the Enterprise Partner.
 The collaboration agreement exists between the company and Neumont.

 In addition to Enterprise Projects Partnerships, Neumont offers events on-campus where employers are invited to attend, meet students, and participate in Neumont’s community.
 Specific events include:

 Career Week: A quarterly week-long event where Industry Partners present Tech Talks, interview graduating students, and get to know current students.
 You can learn more about Career Week here, and register to participate in Career Week here.

 Project Showcase: Twice a year, students show-off the projects they have completed as teams and individuals.
 Industry Partners are always invited to attend and vote for their favorite projects.
 You can learn more about Project Showcase here.

 Capstone Project Invitational: Students with the best Capstone Projects are invited to present their idea to the public.
 Capstone Projects are an individual project that proves students are ready to take on Enterprise Projects.
 You can learn more about CPI here.

 Partners may also host events on campus.
-If you have any other questions about Neumont or its students, please contact the Office of University Relations at firstname.lastname@example.org or call 801-302-2800..
+If you have any other questions about Neumont or its students, please contact the Office of Corporate Relations at firstname.lastname@example.org or call 801-302-2800..